South Uist: Geography

 Looking west to Nicolson's Leap.
 In the background are Gèideabhal, also known as Beinn Mhòr, on the left, and Hecla on the right.

-The west is machair (fertile low-lying coastal plain) with a continuous sandy beach, whilst the east coast is mountainous with the peaks of Beinn Mhòr (Gèideabhal) at 620 m and Hecla at 606 m.
+The west is machair (fertile low-lying coastal plain) with a continuous sandy beach, whilst the east coast is mountainous, with the peaks of Beinn Mhòr (Gèideabhal) at 620 m and Hecla at 606 m.
 The island is linked to Eriskay and Benbecula by causeways.

-The landscape is characterised by numerous lochs and lochans, the largest of which is Loch Bì.
+There are numerous lochs and lochans, the largest of which is Loch Bì.

 The main village on the island is Lochboisdale (Loch Baghasdail), from which Caledonian MacBrayne operates ferries to Mallaig (Malaig) on the Scottish mainland (some sailings to Oban in winter when the only large vessel able to dock at Mallaig, MV Lord of the Isles, is covering elsewhere on the Calmac network for vessels in drydock, or in drydock herself).
 The company previously operated services to Castlebay (Bàgh a' Chaisteil) on Barra, however as of the 2016 fleet reshuffle these have been removed.
 There is a separate service to Ardmhòr (Barra) operating from Eriskay numerous times a day.
-(Smaller settlements include Daliburgh (Dalabrog), Howmore (Tobha Mòr) and Ludag (An Lùdag).
+Smaller settlements include Daliburgh (Dalabrog), Howmore (Tobha Mòr) and Ludag (An Lùdag).